Dr. Edna B. McKenzie Pittsburgh Branch of ASALH

-Welcome to the Dr. Edna B. McKenzie Branch of ASALH Located in Pittsburgh PA
+Welcome to the Dr. Edna B. McKenzie Pittsburgh Branch of ASALH

 It is our pleasure to welcome you to the Dr. Edna B. McKenzie Pittsburgh Branch of ASALH, the Association for the Study of African American Life and History, established in 1915 by Carter G. Woodson.